Hybrid divide-and-conquer approach for tree search algorithms: Introduction

 \section{Introduction}

 Years of progress in experimental quantum physics have now brought us to the verge of real-world quantum computers.
 These devices will, however, for the near term remain quite limited in a number of ways, including fidelities, architectures, decoherence times, and, total qubit numbers.
 Each of the constraints places challenges on the quantum algorithm designer.
-Specifically the limitation on qubit count -- which is the focus of this work --motivates the search for space-efficient quantum algorithms, and the development of new methods which allow us to beneficially apply smaller devices.
+Specifically the limitation on qubit count -- which is the focus of this work -- motivates the search for space-efficient quantum algorithms, and the development of new methods which allow us to beneficially apply smaller devices.

-In recent works, an approach to extend the applicability of smaller devices was proposed in the context of divide-and-conquer algorithmic strategies~\cite{dnq-eppstein,dnq-schoning} where a hybrid divide-and-conquer scheme was introduced.
+Recent works introduced an approach to extend the applicability of smaller devices by proposing a hybrid divide-and-conquer scheme~\cite{dnq-schoning,dnq-eppstein}.
 This method exploits the pre-specified sub-division of problems in such algorithms, and delegates the work to the quantum machine when the instances become small enough.
 This regular structure also allowed for analytic expressions for the asymptotic run-times of hybrid algorithms.

 The hybrid divide-and-conquer method was applied to two cases of divide and conquer algorithms, that of derandomized Sch\"{o}ning's algorithm for solving Boolean satisfiability~\cite{dnq-schoning}, and to the problem of finding Hamilton cycles on cubic graphs~\cite{dnq-eppstein}.
-These schemes achieved asymptotic polynomial speedups given a quantum computer of only fractional size to the instance size, so of size $m =\kappa n$.
+These schemes achieved asymptotic polynomial speedups given a quantum computer of size $m$, where $m$ is a fraction of the instance size $n$, i.e., $m =\kappa n$.
 Interestingly, these speed-ups are obtainable for all fractions~$\kappa,$ i.e.~the improvements are \emph{threshold free}.

-The space efficiency of the quantum subroutines was identified as a key criterion for determining whether threshold-free speed-ups, as one may expect.
+The space efficiency of the quantum subroutines was identified as a key criterion for determining whether threshold-free speed-ups are possible, as one may expect.

 In these works, the quantum algorithmic backbone was Grover's search, which is space-frugal, but known to be sub-optimal for the cases when the underlying search spaces, the \emph{search trees}, are not complete nor uniform.
 To obtain speedup in these cases, more involved quantum search techniques, namely quantum backtracking~\cite{qbacktracking}, need to be employed.
 However, until this work, it was not clear how the space demands of quantum backtracking would influence the applicability of the hybrid approach.